-It is relevant only for Hindu, Sikh, Jain, Buddhist, Parsi and Christian foreigners, who have migrated from Pakistan, Bangladesh, and Afghanistan into India up to 31.12.2014, on account of persecution faced by them due to their religion.
+It is relevant only for Hindu, Sikh, Jain, Buddhist, Parsi, and Christian foreigners, who have migrated from Pakistan, Bangladesh, and Afghanistan into India up to 31.12.2014, on account of persecution faced by them due to their religion.
 It does not apply to any other foreigners, including Muslims migrating to India from any country, including these three countries.

-How does it benefit Hindu, Sikh, Jain, Buddhist, Parsi and Christian foreigners hailing from these three countries?
+How does it benefit Hindu, Sikh, Jain, Buddhist, Parsi, and Christian foreigners hailing from these three countries?

 If their travel documents like passport and visa are not in order or are not available, they can apply for Indian citizenship if they were persecuted back home.
 The CAA creates this legal right for such migrants.
-Secondly, they get a faster route for Indian citizenship through the Naturalisation Mode.
+Secondly, they get a faster route to Indian citizenship through the Naturalisation Mode.
 The minimum residency requirement in India would be only 1+5 years instead of 1+11 years as applicable for all other categories of foreigners.

 Does this mean that Muslims from Pakistan, Bangladesh, and Afghanistan can never get Indian citizenship?

 No, the present legal process of acquiring Indian citizenship by any foreigner of any category through Naturalization (Section 6 of the Citizenship Act) or through Registration (Section 5 of the Act) stays operational.
 The CAA does not amend or alter it in any manner whatsoever.
 Hundreds of Muslims migrating from these three countries have been granted Indian citizenship during the last few years.
 If found eligible, all such future migrants shall also get Indian citizenship, irrespective of their numbers or religion.